 Boris Allakhverdyan has appeared as a soloist with the Seattle, Bakersfield and Springfield Symphony orchestras.
 Mr. Allakhverdyan is a prize winner of Rimsky-Korsakov International Woodwind Competition, Rozanov International Clarinet Competition, Hellam Concerto Competition, the Tuesday Musical and the Oberlin Concerto competitions.

-An active educator, Mr. Allakhverdyan served on faculty at the Pacific Music Festival in Japan, Interlochen Clarinet Institute and Philadelphia International Music Festival.
-He has given master classes at Manhattan and Mannes Schools of Music, Oregon University, University Missouri-Kansas City, Truman State University, Colorado Music Festival, Latin American Clarinet Academy in Caracas, Venezuela and Shenzhen International Music Festival in Shenzhen, China.
+An active educator, Mr. Allakhverdyan served on faculty at the Peabody Conservatory of Music, Pacific Music Festival in Japan, Interlochen Clarinet Institute and Philadelphia International Music Festival.
+He has given master classes at Manhattan and Mannes Schools of Music, USC, UCLA, Oregon University, University Missouri-Kansas City, Colorado Music Festival, Latin American Clarinet Academy in Caracas, Venezuela and Shenzhen International Music Festival in Shenzhen, China.

 As a Buffet Group Artist and Vandoren Performing Artist, Mr. Allakhverdyan performs exclusively on Buffet Crampon clarinets as well as Vandoren mouthpieces and reeds.

 Born to one of Uzbekistan's most distinguished musical families, Gulrukh ("Gulia") Gurevich made her solo debut with the Uzbekistan National Symphony Orchestra at the age of 14 and her conducting debut at the age of 15.
 Gulia moved to the USA as a teenager to study at the Interlochen Arts Academy.
 After graduating with honors she enrolled at Indiana University, where she received her Diploma.
 She also holds a Bachelor of Music degree from the Oberlin Conservatory, and won many prizes, awards and scholarships in the USA as well as abroad.